Jean-Paul Rodrigue (2017), New York:

 road separation that would eventually become common characteristics

-of highway systems.
+of modern highway systems.
 The post-World War Two era represented a period

 American Interstate highway system